iSatishYadav/jekyll-now/_posts/2017-08-21-Convert-Markdown-to-Google-AMP.md

 ---
 layout: post
-title: Convert Markdown to Google AMP
+title: Convert Markdown to Google AMP using Amper
 ---
-# Convert Markdown to Google AMP using Amper
 Amper is a REST-API which converts **Markdown** text to Google's AMP syntax.
 ## Usage
 Send a POST request with: